 Property and equipment are stated at cost less accumulated depreciation and amortization, and any impairment in value.
+Property and equipment includes right-of-use asset recognized under PFRS 16 which is included in office premises.

 The initial cost of property and equipment comprises its purchase price, including any directly attributable costs of bringing the asset to its working condition and location for its intended use.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance expenses are charged to profit or loss during the financial period in which they are incurred.